-I met the rest of the Surf Rangers at a launch site just east of Chimney Bluffs State Park at 10am.
+I met the rest of the Rough Riders at a launch site just east of Chimney Bluffs State Park at 10am.
 We shivered as we pulled on our extra warm kayaking gear.
 The only one without a dry suit, I was lucky that Dennis had an extra one.
 Although it was meant for surfing and looked goofy next to the kayaker dry suits, it fit well and kept me quite warm!

 We paddled about a mile east, around the point and towards the entrance to East Bay.
 Last year when we paddled the same route the point created some interesting interference patterns - with the 6- 7ft waves breaking farther from shore.
 It was much calmer this time around.

 The entrance to East bay was mostly closed (it gets filled in at the end of the season every year), so we beached and portaged over to the bay-side.
 The wind was much calmer on the bay.
 We paddled as far as possible through the wetlands - until we reached a bridge blocked off by a beaver dam.
 At this point we stopped to warm up and have some lunch.
 It was still drizzling slightly, so some of us huddled under Dave's emergency igloo and snacked on Morgan's delicious cookies to stay warm.